 I grew up in a neighborhood where everyone I knew was white and Catholic.
 Until I went to high school I had never met anyone who was a different religion or had a different skin color.
 If you never travel or move out of your neighborhood, you will never meet anyone but yourself.

 Meeting Parisians was eye opening.
 The French are so passionate about everything: food, politics, art, living, style, romance.
 They are open about sex without feeling shame or guilt.
-They are open about their politic views and love to debate without fighting.
+They are open about their political views and love to debate respectfully without fighting.
 They don’t get angry if you support a different political party.
 They want to talk about books, movies, music, and theatre.
 The only drawback really, is that they all smoke.
 I’m overgeneralizing, but that was my experience.

 I miss her generosity, and our longs talks on her balcony overlooking the Pacific Ocean, sipping champagne while she gave me advice on life and business.
 She was a very successful businesswoman and restauranteur.
 Aimee knew how to make money.
 Her husband passed away leaving her with three small children, and she had to make a living in a new country.
 She did so immediately.
 She opened a French restaurant, which sold delicious food, but the best part of the experience was Aimee herself.
 She was full of exuberance, and she wanted everyone to have a comfortable and happy dining experience.
 She provided value in spades.